A homological approach to pseudoisotopy theory. I: Relative homotopy automorphisms of handlebodies

+This uses that the inclusion $\hAut^{\ext}_\partial(W_{g,1})\subset \Maps_\partial(W_{g,1},W_{g,1})$ is $0$-coconnected and that we have $\hAut_\partial(V_g)=\Maps_\partial(V_g,V_g)$ by \ref{label:rationamainI}.
+To see the equivariance, note that all vertical maps in the diagram of \ref{label:rationamainII} are equivariant by construction.
+Since they are also surjective (see the discussion after the statement), it suffices to show that the top row is equivariant.
+This is clear for the second map in the top row, so we are left with showing equivariance of the first map

+With respect to the canonical isomorphisms in positive degrees the action on the domain of \eqref{equ:equivriant-map-left} is induced by conjugation.
+Going through the proof, we see that \eqref{equ:equivriant-map-left} arises as a composition of the form The first map relaxes the boundary condition, which is equivariant.
+The second map is given by the isomorphism in \cref{prop:plocalLS}, and its equivariance follows from the naturality part of that proposition.
+The third map is provided by the chain of isomorphisms \eqref{equ:derivation-identification-w-w}, which is equivariant by the naturality of the intersection form.
+This finishes the proof of \ref{label:rationamainII}.
+To see \ref{label:rationamainIII}, note that all restrictions on the degree in the proof of \ref{label:rationamainII} originated from the assumption on the degree in \cref{prop:plocalLS}.
+This proposition holds rationally without that assumption, so the proof of \ref{label:rationamainII} also applies to \ref{label:rationamainIII}. \end{proof}

-In a range of degrees, the particular shape of the $p$-local homotopy groups of the space $\BhAut^{\id}_{D^{2n}}(V_g,W_{g,1})$ ensured by \cref{prop:plocalLS} allows us to pass from homotopy to homology groups, which is what we are actually interested in.
+In a range of degrees, the particular shape of the $p$-local homotopy groups of the space $\BhAut^{\id}_{D^{2n}}(V_g,W_{g,1})$ ensured by \cref{cor:rationalmain-cor} allows us to pass from homotopy to homology groups, which is what we are actually interested in.
+In the following statement, we consider the module $\oH_n(W_{g,1};\bfZ_{(p)})$ as \emph{ungraded}.